LarsHajdronKolajder/digiprime-container/README.md

   digiprime
 ```

 This will start a production server with automatic HTTPS on your `SITE_ADDRESS`, with automatic redirects to port `443`.

-To instead run in development mode without HTTPS run
+To instead run in development mode without HTTPS

 ```bash
 docker run -p 3000:3000 \